mikhailklassen/research-diary-project/README.md

 entries directory, with a name corresponding to today's date.

-You can start editing it right away, but I'd recommend you first look at example.md in the entries directory.
+You can start editing it right away, but I'd recommend you first look at example.entry in the entries directory.
 It shows you the basic layout of what an entry should look like.
 The body of the entry is plain markdown, but any latex inside it will be passed on through and compiled as latex.
 Keep in mind that yaml requires the body lines to be indented by a single space.